Aubrey Logan

 Aubrey Michelle Logan (born January 16, 1988) is an American pop and jazz singer and trombone soloist.
 Logan won the Audience's Choice Award and the Jury's First Place Award at the 2009 Shure-Montreux Jazz Festival in Switzerland.
-She was also an American Idol in 2009, but was eliminated in the early rounds.
+She was also an American Idol contestant in 2009, but was eliminated in the early rounds.
 She is a featured artist for Postmodern Jukebox, and the Dave Koz band.

 Background

 The daughter of music teachers, Logan was a singer, dancer and actress.
-Attending a new middle school, she found that her new friends had a different lunch period because they were in the band program.
+While attending a new middle school, she discovered that her new friends had a different lunch period because they were in the band program.
 Eventually, Logan told her mother that she wasn't enjoying school and her mother approached the school's band director.
 When the band director asked what instrument she played, the answer was, "Nothing, but she sings and can read music."
 Logan was accepted, as long as she agreed not to choose the flute as her instrument.
 She enjoyed bands with brass sections like the James Brown Band and Chicago, and having no interest in the flute, she chose the trombone.

 Logan graduated from the Berklee College of Music in 2010.
 The same year, she married fellow alumnus Chris Knight.